 Blanket lien on loans above $100K

-Lending Club’s lines of credit function like standard revolving credit lines.
-You are given a maximum borrowing amount, and can borrow capital up to that amount any time.
+This lender’s lines of credit function like standard revolving credit lines.
+You are given a credit facility of a certain amount and can borrow up to your limit at any time.
 As you repay your debt, you replenish your credit limit.

-At this point, you will receive a quote detailing the loan amounts, term lengths, interest rates and origination fees available to you.
-A longer term length means a larger interest rate, but lower monthly payments.
-Conversely, a shorter term length means a smaller interest rate, but higher monthly payments.
+To check your rate, you’ll have to fill out a form online with information about yourself, your business, and your business’s finances.
+When complete, you’ll receive a quote detailing the amounts, term lengths, interest rates, and origination fees available to you.
+Typically, a longer term length means a higher interest rate but lower monthly payments.
+Conversely, a shorter term length means a lower interest rate but higher monthly payments.

 Contrary to what a lot of customers believe, accepting a quote does not mean you’ve been officially approved for funding.
-Before that happens, you’ll have to gather and send in documents that prove the accuracy of the information you’ve already provided to Lending Club.
+Before that happens, you’ll have to gather and send in documents for verification.
 You might also get a verification phone call from a Lending Club representative in order to prove your identity.

-If you’ve been approved for a term loan, the money (minus the origination fee) will be sent to your bank account once your loan has been funded by investors.
+If you’ve been approved for an installment loan, the money (minus the origination fee) will be sent to your bank account once your loan has been funded by investors.
 If you’ve been approved for a line of credit, you can start drawing from your line immediately.